lichanghao/lichanghao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a postdoctoral scholar in Penn State, Department of Biology.
-My study area is Theoretical and Computational Mechanics, using continuum and coarse-grained modeling to explore highly interdisciplinary problems in Mechanics, Material Science and Biology.
+My research interests are modeling nonlinear mechanics and rheology of active biological materials.

 News
 ------